Bill DeWitt: 1944 American League pennant

 DeWitt and his brother Charlie (1900–1967), the Browns' traveling secretary, bought control of the club from majority owner Richard C. Muckerman in February 1949, but the team's struggles on the field and at the box office continued: they lost 101 and 96 games, and drew an average of 259,000 fans a season, in 1949–1950.
 The DeWitts bought the team with notes totaling $1 million that were due in 1954, and the team's revenues over the next two years did not even begin to service the debt.
 DeWitt was only able to stay afloat by selling most of the Browns' prospects for cash.

 Finally, the DeWitts sold the Browns to Bill Veeck in June 1951.
 Bill DeWitt remained in the Browns' front office until Veeck was forced to sell the team in September 1953.
 They then moved to Baltimore to become the modern Orioles franchise in 1954.

 Detroit Tigers

 DeWitt then served as assistant general manager of the New York Yankees from 1954–1956 and as administrator of the "Professional Baseball Fund" in the office of the Commissioner of Baseball until September 1959, when he became president and de facto general manager of the Detroit Tigers.

 Brief, but impactful, tenure

 In his 14 months as the Tigers' president, DeWitt participated in three significant trades with swap-happy Cleveland Indians GM Frank Lane during the 1960 season.
+Two of the transactions were highly successful, but the third proved controversial.